 Further Explanation of Requirements

-All students who minor in INTS must demonstrate language proficiency at the 102 level.
+All students who minor in INGS must demonstrate language proficiency at the 102 level.
 This requirement is outside the minor (that is, credit hours from 101 and 102 in the first foreign language do not count towards the minor’s required 18 hours).
 However, language work above 102 may be credited towards the 18 hours.
-Also, language classes, including 101 and 102, in a second foreign language may count towards the 18 hours.
+Also, language classes, including 101 and 102, in a second foreign language may count towards the 18 hours if petitioned.

 Engaging a Foreign Culture Requirement